The Most Influential Parasite in History

 In 1942, the government created the Office of Malaria Control in War Areas to tackle the problem; in 1946, it became the Communicable Disease Center, the forerunner of the CDC.
 By 1951, malaria had been eliminated from the U.S. According to Arguin, the elimination was the result of a number of things happening simultaneously: Hydroelectric dams and roads were built, and areas of standing water were drained; there was a post-war economic boom; human populations shifted from rural areas into cities; scientists started diagnosing, treating, and tracking cases of the disease; and insecticides like dichloro-diphenyl-trichloroethane, or DDT, were sprayed in mosquito-plagued areas.
 The U.S. also had the benefit of having “some of the wimpiest Anopheles,” Arguin says.
 “It was very easy to get them under control to levels where they were not able to sustain transmission effectively.”

 Today, the CDC handles everything from alcohol abuse and the flu to Tourette’s and Zika, and its focus is global.
-The agency devotes $26 million to parasitic diseases, $7 million of which goes to malaria [PDF], which it fights both in the lab and on the ground.
+The agency devotes $26 million to parasitic diseases [PDF], which it fights both in the lab and on the ground.
 (Each year, the CDC also receives millions of dollars—the amount varies slightly from year to year—from USAID to help co-implement the President’s Malaria Initiative.)
 There are typically 1700 cases of malaria in the United States every year, most them originating from people who have traveled to a country with the parasite.
 The team in the Malaria Branch, which consists of 120 people, provides “a 24/7 hotline to assist doctors, nurses, pharmacists, and labs with the diagnoses and treatment of malaria here in the U.S.,” Arguin says.
 “We sometimes provide medicine.
 We validate and develop new tests for malaria.
 [But] the majority of our activities are focused in the malaria-endemic countries—we support control programs around the world.”

 In the 1960s, the science advisory committee—one of several that would go on to become the modern Environmental Protection Agency—was formed to study the effects of the pervasive use of pesticides in response to Rachel Carson’s Silent Spring.
 Especially under fire was DDT, the popular insecticide which, since the 1940s, had been one of the most effective weapons in the fight against malaria-carrying mosquitoes.
 Through the spraying of DDT, malaria had an indirect impact on the environment: DDT killed songbirds, who ingested the neurotoxin when they ate earthworms.
 The pesticide poisoned all life it came into contact with—fish, aquatic life, and land animals and insects—and spread through the food chain.
 Bald eagles, peregrines, and brown pelicans began laying eggs with weak shells that either broke before hatching or failed to hatch at all, causing their populations to decline nearly to the point of extinction.
 It got into the atmosphere, traveling far from the places it had been sprayed, even showing up in melting Arctic ice.
 It persists in the soil, and may stay there for decades.